Ebenezer-A/react-crud/README.md

 #react crud application
-bulit with react redux and redux-saga i used json server for yhe backend
+bulit with react redux and redux-saga i used json server for the backend